KHowarth422/AstroDynamics/README.md

 C++ code for time-marching Newton's law to simulate particles moving under gravitational force from one another.
 Can be applied for simulating planetary motion, playing with the three-body problem, etc.

 **modelClasses.cpp & .h**
 > C++ files containing the data structures and functions used to model the particles.
 The overall structure is a single Frame which uses a hashmap to contain any number of Particles.
-Each Particle has some two-dimensional position within the frame, as well as some velocity, mass, etc. Each Particle is subject to gravitational forces from each other Particle in the same Frame.
+Each Particle has some two-dimensional position within the Frame, as well as some velocity, mass, etc. Additionally, each Particle is subject to gravitational forces from each other Particle in the same Frame.
+This gravitational force, along with user-specified initial velocity of each Particle, is what causes the Particles to move.

 **main.cpp**
 > C++ script for creating a few different Frames and time-marching all particles within the Frame over some user-specified duration.
 Default usage after compiling: